uwetom/media-production-worksheets/week_14-VR-introduction/README.md

 ![Locomotion System](images/basicscene.jpg)

-We may want this template scene again, so to avoid saving it over it we want to save the scene with a different name.
+We may want this template scene again, so to avoid saving over it we want to save the scene with a different name.

 - In the top menu, go to **File > Save as**
 - Save the scene in the Scenes folder and call it "PracticeScene"